Semiconductor Metrology Instruments Information

 Semiconductor metrology instruments are designed for wafer and thin film in-line inspection after semiconductor processing.
 Today, semiconductor manufacturing follows very strict standards and must accommodate very small dimensions.
 The resulting quality control (QC) procedures and semiconductor inspection processes have resulted in the development of high-precision semiconductor metrology instruments.
 Many of these devices and systems use a combination of laser, optical, and electron beam technologies.
 As a result, these semiconductor metrology instruments can help improve quality and output at every stage of production.
 By using semiconductor metrology instruments, manufacturers can facilitate semiconductor inspection, reduce manufacturing costs, and shorten the product development cycle.

 Suppliers of semiconductor metrology instruments are located across the United States and around the world.
 They conform to a variety of quality standards and regulatory requirements.
-In Europe, semiconductor metrology instruments bear the CE Mark to indicate that products conform to appropriate European Union (EU) directives.
-Groups such as the International Standards Organizations (ISO) also provide guidelines to which suppliers adhere.
+In Europe, semiconductor metrology instruments bear the CE mark to indicate that products conform to appropriate European Union (EU) directives.
+Groups such as the International Standards Organization (ISO) also provide guidelines to which suppliers adhere.